raffaelespazzoli/openshift-enablement-exam/README.md

 ```
 export RHN_SUB_POOL=8a85f9843e3d687a013e3ddd471a083e
 ```
-I reccomed having a script that sets up all your variables:
+I recommed having a script that sets up all your variables:
 ```
 export GCLOUD_PROJECT=openshift-enablement-exam2
 export DNS_DOMAIN=gc2.raffa.systems